 The Heart and Soul of our Operation are our Wilderness Central Oregon Horse Riding Adventures

-Wilderness Horse Adventures offers everything from a 2 hour scenic ride to a 4 day private custom Central Oregon horse riding adventure.
-There are literally hundreds of designated equestrian trails that we explore.
-Ride the infamous Metolius-Windigo trail, Todd Lake trails and Lake Paulina Trails, thousands of miles of BLM and State Park trails.
+Wilderness Horse Adventures offers everything from a 2 hour scenic rides to a 4 day private custom Central Oregon horse riding adventure.
+Explore the designated equestrian trails in the High Lakes of Central Oregon.
+Ride the infamous Metolius-Windigo trail, Todd Lake trails and Quinn Meadows Trails.

-Wilderness Horse Adventures can customize an adventure for you during the summer months May- November in the Central Oregon area.
+Wilderness Horse Adventures can customize an experience for you during the summer months May- November in the Central Oregon area.

 If you are interested in Cowgirl Camps we have some wonderful Central Oregon horse riding adventures for women this summer.